In the guide

 This guidance is for England, Scotland and Wales

 When a trader sells goods at a distance - for example, through a website or internet marketplace, or by mail order - the goods have to be delivered to, or collected by, the consumer.
-In some cases, traders will arrange delivery of goods even if the consumer makes a purchase in person - for example, because the goods are bulky or because they have to be made or obtained to the customer's order.
+In some cases, traders will arrange delivery of goods even if the consumer makes a purchase in person - for example, because the goods are bulky or because they have to be specially obtained or made to the customer's requirements.

 Wherever a charge applies for delivery or collection arrangements, that charge must be made clear to the consumer, and statements about charges and arrangements must not be misleading.
 For sales made at a distance, there are rules that apply to the cost of outward and return delivery when the consumer cancels the contract, and there are also rules about loss or damage in transit.